Sermon: To Whom Honor Is Due

 Honor is critically necessary when it comes to dealing with our physical fathers.
 Let me go a step farther.
 Honor is utterly critical when it deals with our spiritual fathers—that is, God the Father and Jesus Christ, and His ministers.
 Those individuals have invested countless hours into our lives, to try to make us better people—with better character.
 Notice what Paul says to the five-year-old girls and boys, to the ten-year-old girls and boys, to the twenty-year-old girls and boys, and even to the fifty-year-old girls and boys.

-Exodus 20:12 Honor your father and your mother: that your days may be long upon the land which the LORD your God gives you.
+Exodus 20:12 Honor your father and your mother: that your days may be long upon the land which the LORD your God is giving you.

-Deuteronomy 5:16 Honor your father and your mother, as the LORD your God has commanded you; that your days may be prolonged, and that it may go well with you, in the land which the LORD your God gives you.
+Deuteronomy 5:16 Honor your father and your mother, as the LORD your God has commanded you; that your days may be long, and that it may be well with you in the land which the LORD your God is giving you.